 The Bavarian Mountain Hound is mostly a hunting dog.
 They do make good family pets but owners need to ensure that they exercise their dog daily for at least one hour.
 This includes long walks or runs.
 Never let your Bavarian walk off-leash as these scenting hounds can quickly catch a scent and try to track it down.
 This may not be safe in an unfenced area.
 Responsible breeders of the Bavarian Mountain Hound often only give their pups to selected hunters for this very reason.

-Where to find a Bavarian Mountain Hound for sale
+Where to find a Bavarian Mountain Hound

 The American Bavarian Scent Hound Club website is a good place to start your search for a purebred Bavarian puppy.
 A good breeder will be concerned about placing their puppies in good homes free from neglect or abuse.
 So be prepared to answer several questions about your household.
 Also, reputed and ethical breeders would not sell their puppies to anyone before they are 8 weeks old.
 This is to ensure that the pups get their dam’s milk and also learn proper socialization.
 You can also find good breeders of the Bavarian with the help of local vets or dog trainers.
 Alternatively, visit a few dog-shows where you can ask about breeders of the Bavarian Mountain Hound.
-Bavarian mountain scent hound puppies for sale can cost anywhere between $800 and $1000 depending on the breeder.
+Bavarian mountain scent hound puppies can cost anywhere between $800 and $1000 depending on the breeder.

 This is an intelligent dog breed.
 They are known to be extremely loyal to their families.
 Bavarians are good with children but aloof with or wary of strangers.
 They are calm dogs so any shyness or aggressiveness could be due to the fact that the dog is a product of puppy mills.
 These dogs tend to be barkers and may or may not get along with other dogs.
 This can be overcome with early socialization.
 At home, your Bavarian will be a pleasant contemporary that is willing to please and who loves being with his owner.
 Nevertheless, it cannot be unleashed out-of-doors without training.
 They can be quickly under-worked and that causes boredom.
 The Bavarian is characterized by a tremendous will to work, reliability, and endurance.
 They make good guard dogs.